-Hair: Must be tied back securely, in a safe manner to reduce the risk of hair being caught and to prevent scalp injuries.
+Hair: Must be tied up and back (preferably in a hairnet) and securely, in a safe manner to reduce the risk of hair being caught and to prevent scalp injuries.

 Hats: Members must always wear a protective hat when mounted.
 Only hats to the following specifications are acceptable at any Pony Club activity.
 The Pony Club is consistent with fellow BEF (British Equestrian) Member bodies in its Standards for Riding Hats.
 Individual sports may have additional requirements with regard to colour and type.
 It is strongly recommended that secondhand hats are not purchased.